 - 1. Make sure your Alde® bypass valve is turned to "Normal" Operation. - 2.
 Confirm there is no RV antifreeze in the Alde® Domestic Water Tank.
 This can occur if the unit has been winterized. - 3.
 Check your Alde® expansion tank.
 The glycol fluid level must be at least one inch above the minimum line.
-This may need to be topped off after first use. - 4.
+This may need to be topped off after the first use. - 4.
 Make sure you have a shore power connection or a full propane tank and charged 12V battery.
-The Alde® will run off 120V shore-power alone, or off propane and 12V. - 5.
-If you have checked all the above, you are ready for operation.
-Power on the Alde® monitor mounted in the nuCamp control panel, select a power source, adjust to your desired temperature and enjoy the warmth and comfort of the Alde® Heating System.
+The Alde® will run off 120V shore power alone or off propane and 12V. - 5.
+Power on the Alde® monitor mounted in the kitchenette wall, select a power source, adjust to your desired temperature, and enjoy the warmth and comfort of the Alde® Heating System.